Trauma-Informed Care and Practice in Institutional Settings

 - Demonstrate knowledge of the principles and importance of trauma-informed practice in institutions in the context of institutional dynamics

-- Apply the 5 trauma-informed principles to individual/organisational practice and perform a trauma-informed practice audit
+- Apply the five trauma-informed principles to individual and organisational practices

 Material presented in the training will draw on research from Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines and other relevant research.